JialinHu365/Disordered-metasurface-QCA/README.md

-The figure-generation functions do not directly read data from 'theory\_data/'.
-During reproduction, the required input data, such as the precomputed g2 and particle coordinates, are loaded from the results/directory.
-The subsequent quantities are then recalculated and the corresponding outputs are also saved in 'results/'.
+The figure-generation functions do not directly read data from `theory\_data/`.
+During reproduction, the required input data, such as the precomputed g2 and particle coordinates, are loaded from the `results/` directory.
+The subsequent quantities are then recalculated and the corresponding outputs are also saved in `results/`.